Wren Rescue Story

 The chick barely had feathers at that time but responded to food.

-The "great NEWS" of this story is that the parents then continued feeding and the "Rescued" baby House Wren came out of the "transplanted nest" one day later than the "two" little ones that survived in the nest.
+The "great NEWS" of this story is that the parents then continued feeding and the "Rescued" baby House Wren came out of the "transplanted nest" only a day later than the "two" in the original nest.

 They allowed me to get "very close" to take pictures which are attached.